f5devcentral/f5-automation-labs/docs/class1/lab_environments/udf.rst

 #.
 Click the :guilabel:`Components` tab

 #.
 Find the ``Linux Jumphost`` Component and click the the :guilabel:`Access`
    button.
-Then click the :guilabel:`RDP` option.
+Then, click the :guilabel:`RDP` option.
 An RDP file will be downloaded to your system.

    ..
 NOTE:: The RDP file opens the session in Full Screen mode by default.
       You may want to open the file in an RDP client and adjust these settings as needed to match your preference.

 #.
-If you have the official Microsoft Remote Desktop Client installed please
+If you do not have the official Microsoft Remote Desktop Client, please
    install it using the instructions at https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients